John McCain 2000 presidential campaign: South Carolina

 Bush mobilized the state's evangelical voters, and leading conservative broadcaster Rush Limbaugh entered the fray supporting Bush and claiming McCain was a favorite of liberal Democrats.
 Polls swung in Bush's favor; by not accepting federal matching funds for his campaign, Bush was not limited in how much money he could spend on advertisements, while McCain was near his limit.
 With three days to go, McCain shut down his negative ads against Bush and tried to stress a positive image.
 But McCain's stressing of campaign finance reform, and how Bush's proposed tax cuts would benefit the wealthy, did not appeal to core Republicans in the state.

 McCain lost South Carolina on February 19, with 42 percent of the vote against Bush's 53 percent, allowing Bush to regain the momentum.
+Subsequent accounts by journalists, documentarians, and participants would turn the contest into a defining episode in modern Republican primary history, even as disputes persisted over exactly which Bush allies or independent actors were responsible for the ugliest tactics.